 Ian Kaffenberger Memorial Scholarship

-Ian Michael Kaffenberger was born on August 22, 2001, in Davenport, Iowa, the son of Aaron and Courtney Kaffenberger.
-Ian passed away suddenly and unexpectedly on August 26, 2022, at the age of 21 from an unknown cause.
+Ian Michael Kaffenberger was born on August 22, 2001, in Davenport, Iowa, the son of Aaron and Courtney Kaffenberger and brother to Josie and Aida Kaffenberger.
+Ian passed away peacefully in his sleep from an unknown cause on August 26, 2022.

 Ian grew up in the Pleasant Valley School District.
 He attended Pleasant View Elementary and Pleasant Valley Jr. High where he began his running career with the Spartans.
 He went on to attend Pleasant Valley High School and graduated in 2020.
 From there he attended the University of Northern Iowa where he was a member of the cross country and track team before transferring to Iowa State University for his Junior year to study in their business program.

 Over the years at Pleasant Valley, he grew many close and respectable relationships between teachers, coaches, and peers.
 He could hold a conversation with anyone and didn’t know a stranger.
 He was personable, engaging, enthusiastic, and always listened intently because he had a genuine love and care for everyone.

 Ian was an avid runner throughout his life.
 He was one of the last kids in his neighborhood to learn how to ride his bike because he preferred to run rather than ride.
 He never walked anywhere….he ran.

 His time spent running for Pleasant Valley was some of the best times of his life.
 Some of his favorite memories were summer runs with the team, pasta parties, and trips to Fort Dodge for state and South Dakota for Nike Regionals.
 The highlight of his high school career was helping his team to their 1st place finish at the state championship meet his sophomore year in 2017.
 He finished 4th for the team and 20th overall with a time of 16:13.
 He was a determined, focused, and talented athlete that loved being active with his teammates and friends.